MicrosoftDocs/sql-docs/docs/sql-server/what-s-new-in-sql-server-ver15.md

 ### <a id="ha"></a>Always On Availability Groups secondary to primary replica connection redirection

 - **Secondary to primary replica connection redirection**: Allows client application connections to be directed to the primary replica regardless of the target server specified in the connection string.
-This allows connection redirection without a listener.
+This capability allows connection redirection without a listener.
 Use Secondary to primary replica connection redirection in the following cases:

   - The cluster technology does not offer a listener capability
   - A multi subnet configuration where redirection becomes complex
   - Read scale-out or disaster recovery scenarios where cluster type is `NONE`

-  For details see [Secondary to primary replica read/write connection redirection (Always On Availability Groups)](../database-engine/availability-groups/windows/secondary-replica-connection-redirection-always-on-availability-groups.md
+  For details, see [Secondary to primary replica read/write connection redirection (Always On Availability Groups)](../database-engine/availability-groups/windows/secondary-replica-connection-redirection-always-on-availability-groups.md
 ).

 ### Always Encrypted with secure enclaves